kaimorquecho/eds220_biodiversity_phoenix_az/README.md

 - The Phoenix, AZ subdivision area polygon is obtained from the U.S Census Bureau TIGER Shapefile of Arizona County Subdivisions, and is used to outline the area of interest in this analysis.
 The data can be accessed on the [Data.gov website](https://catalog.data.gov/dataset/tiger-line-shapefile-current-state-arizona-county-subdivision) and is titled 'TIGER/Line Shapefile, Current, State of Arizona: County Subdivisions'.

 ### Data Setup
 To run the Phoenix Biodiversity Intactness Index analysis notebook, the data must be organized as follows.
-First, create a folder named data in the same directory as this notebook.
-Next, download the required datasets as described in the **Data** section and place all downloaded files inside (TIGER Shapefiles) the data folder.
+First, create a folder named 'data' in the same directory as this notebook.
+Next, download the required datasets as described in the **Data** section and place all downloaded files (TIGER Shapefiles) inside the data folder.
 Once the data are stored in this location, the notebook will be able to load the files using relative paths and run without modification.

 ### References
 Microsoft Planetary Computer. (n.d.). io-biodiversity [STAC collection].
 Accessed December 4, 2025, from https://planetarycomputer.microsoft.com/dataset/io-biodiversity